Circuit boards and assembled and tested Flat Balanced Input Moving Coil Phono Preamps are available now.

 In the following sections the left channel is described.

-The bias current through R4 and R5 pull the inputs negative.
+The bias currents of Q1 and Q2 flowing through R4 and R5 pull the inputs negative.
 To provide bias current "assistance," a small +15 mV compensating offset is introduced across R33.
 (This circuit trick was also used in the Audio Precision System 1 front-end.)

 The bias circuit will be discussed later in the servo description.